 Walking with Berber nomads / Moroccan Nomads Travel

 Are you looking for a cultural tour in Morocco?
-A traveling with nomad trip? a walking with Moroccan nomads?
+A traveling with nomad trip? a walking with Berber nomads?
 Ait Atta nomad transhumance?
 Twice a year the nomadic people of the Ait Atta tribe go in search of fodder for their large flocks of animals.
 Each year, depending on grazing requirements and the vagaries of the climate, they follow a seasonal migratory pattern with their livestock and entire households.

 Over eight days of walking with Berber nomads, you will experience traveling with a family of the Ait Atta.
 A Berber tribe whose origins allegedly date back to Goliath, as they migrate with their livestock from their homeland in Jbel Saghro through the Dades Valley to the summer pastures in the High Atlas Mountains or the other way around.
 Your guide will be a member of the Ait Atta clan.
 You will be introduced to traditions that are centuries old and passed from one generation of the Ait Atta to the next.

 Traveling with Moroccan nomads tour is an amazing and unique cultural experience not found in many other places.
 The trek takes you back in time crossing eroded plateaus, rocky peaks, and dotted green oases in a team of caravans.
 Following the rhythm of the goats, camels, humans…